Frequently Asked Questions

 4. On what devices I can use Timbeter?

-Simply, any Android phone or tablet, starting from 4.0 will do.
+Simply, any smartphone or tablet will do.
 The team recommends that if you have a tablet to use this - user feedback has determined that the larger screen enables easier use.
 The more powerful camera, the better result.